revilowaldow/BITC/Sessions/2025/05 04 - Session 43.5 - Oliver One Shot.md

 There, they find [[Sousette Vorn]], not alone, but flanked by **agents of [[Candaria Malain]]—a powerful merchant leader that supplies rare ingredients, controls several food markets, and has long desired more influence in the Cooking Association.

-> Her true goal: become the new Sous Chef and broker an exclusive supply contract with [[The Cooking Association]], which would grant the Malain faction inside control over the guild’s procurement and distribution chains.
+> Souzette wants to become the new Sous Chef and broker an exclusive supply contract that would grant the Malain faction inside control over the guild’s procurement and distribution chains.
 #### Combat
 - Sousette: Goblin Hexer 2025 MM
 - Two Bugbear Lieutenants TftYP (reflavour race) - [[Malain Enforcer]]